akmukhi/mini-idp/README.md

 # Mini-IDP

-A CLI and web UI that deploys applications to Kubernetes with **no YAML required**.
+A CLI and REST API that deploys applications to Kubernetes with **no YAML required**.
 Deploy services, jobs, and workers using simple templates with built-in best practices for autoscaling, logging, metrics, secrets, and GitOps.

 ## Overview